Lvov-Sandomierz Offensive: The assault begins

 The northern attack towards Rava-Ruska began on 13 July 1944.
 The 1st Ukrainian Front forces easily broke through near Horokhiv.
 The weakened Wehrmacht XLII Army Corps managed to withdraw relatively intact using reinforced rearguard detachments.
 By nightfall, the 1st Ukrainian Front's 13th Army had penetrated the German lines to a depth of 20 kilometers.
 The 1st Ukrainian Front's breakthrough occurred to the north of the XIII Army Corps.

-On 14 July 1944, the assault with the objective of liberating Lvov was begun to the south of the XIII Army Corps, which had positions near the town of Brody, an area of Red Army failure earlier in the war.
-Red Army units had punched through the line near Horokhiv to the north and at Nysche in the south, leaving the XIII Corps dangerously exposed in a salient.
+On 14 July 1944, the assault with the objective of liberating Lvov was begun to the south of the German XIII Army Corps, which had positions near the town of Brody, an area of Red Army failure earlier in the war.
+Red Army units had punched through the line near Horokhiv to the north and at Nyshche in the south, leaving the XIII Corps dangerously exposed in a salient.
 The northern pincer towards Rava-Ruska now began to split, turning several units of the 13th Army south in an attempt to encircle XIII Army Corps.